redhousestudio/redhousestudio.github.io/_projects/project1903-Henosis.md

 ![Joep Beving - Henosis](../../img/project1903-image02.png)

-We always had the vision to go beyond the piano and introduce synthesizers, choir and orchestra in Joeps music.
+We long wanted to go beyond the piano and introduce synthesizers, choir and orchestra in Joeps music because we both come from a more electronic music background.
 It only happened ever so slightly in [Impermanence](https://open.spotify.com/track/0PPT4yPxqa5FNWkXpyKvsI?si=SbH6bgutSS-rFF25ak1diA) on Prehension.
 In the closing chapter of of the trilogy that started with [Solipsism](../joep-beving-solipsism/) and [Prehension](../joep-beving-prehension/) Joep wanted to go deeper.

 The demos for Henosis were finished in 2017 and it took the most of 2018 to transcribe, record and mix all tracks.